xiaq/hlwm-scripts/README.rst

 * latest dzen2 with xft patch

-* I use the font Wenquanyi MicroHei Mono for window titles because I write Chinese.
+* I use the font WenQuanYi Zen Hei Sharp for window titles because I write Chinese.
 Change ``panel`` if you don't have it

 * conky, as source of system status info